 Status: Ongoing

-There are a number of issues that have been raised amongst various community groups and from the public in previous years the the CDC is following up with the appropriate entities to see what options are around resolutions.
-You can find the list of issues registered with the CDC below with the blue logos starting with the number 4.
-The roading issues will be a revolving project where new issues are constantly added and addressed.
+There are a number of issues that have been raised amongst various community groups and from the public in previous years and the HCDC is following up with the appropriate entities to see what resolutions are available.
+You can find the list of issues registered with the HCDC below with the blue logos starting with the number 4.
+The roading issues will be an ongoing project where new issues are constantly added and addressed.

 ---------------------------------------------------------------------------------------------------